-The Canada Council for the Arts proudly supports Canada’s official entry at 2018 Venice Biennale in Architecture, the world’s most prestigious international architecture competition.
+The Canada Council for the Arts proudly supports Canada’s official entry to the prestigious 2020 Venice Biennale in Architecture.

-Doubling its previous investment to enhance international exposure, the Canada Council for the Arts is making a contribution of $500,000 towards the 2018 exhibition and is, for the first time, also acting as its Commissioner.
+Doubling its previous investment to enhance the international profile of Canada's representation, the Canada Council for the Arts is making a contribution of $500,000 towards the 2020 exhibition and is also acting as Commissioner.
+The exhibition will be presented in the newly restored Canada Pavilion.